 Income tax expense and recovery fluctuated dependent on level of mining activity.
 Non cash deferred income tax expense for accounting purpose depends on the difference between carrying value for accounting purpose and tax basis.

-The other comprehensive income of \$2,245 million relates to revaluation of Oroco and Timmins Gold shares.
+The other comprehensive loss of \$4.5 million relates to revaluation of Oroco and Timmins Gold shares.